kjnh10/pcm/README.md

 # test your code with randomly genarated cases. (checking your code in contest with your naive code, finding errors after contest with a AC code, and even Hacks)
 # at first you need to write test/gen.py.
-# if you write naive.cpp or naive.py, exp file will be automatically genarated.
 pcm tt -c gen.py                       # gen.py will make random.in and naive.cpp or naive.py will make random.out with random.in. then test.
-pcm tt -c gen.py --by naive2.cpp  # also you can specify naive code file for generating expected with --by option. this is same for rt command below. pcm rt                            # cotinue genarating a case and compare you code result and naive code result until they are different. pcm rt -nc                        # --nocompare option: cotinue genarating a case without executing naive code.
-This is for testing large case (which wll be TLE for a naive code) in terms of TLE, overflow and so on.
+pcm tt -c gen.py --by naive.cpp        # you can use naive code file for generating expected file with --by option. pcm tt -c gen.py --by naive.cpp --loop # you can continue random test until find a failed test case. pcm tt -c gen.py --loop                # you can continue random test until find a failed test case without comparing with naive code. this will stop only when RE, TLE pcm tt -c gen.py -b naive.cpp -l       # you can shortcut

 # submit your code
 pcm sb solve.py  # submit your code after testing. you can't submit if tests fail.
 # pcm sb         # you can omit filename, then pcm will submit the file you edited last.
 # pcm sb -nt     # wihtout test.
 # pcm sb -l py3  # you can specify language. see /pcm/config.toml for other language you can use.

 cd ../abc001/B  # continue to next problem..
 .